This is a guide for tipping in Hawaii. It will ease your anxiety over who, when and how much to tip in Hawaii.

 - $1-2 hotel room/$5 multi-room apartment per day.
 Place the tip on the bedside table or pillow every morning of your stay.
 Share some aloha by adding a mahalo (thank you) note!

-- Tip 15-20% of the meal cost at Cafés, Bars and Restaurants.
-Tip when you get the check (bill).
+- Tip 15-20% of the meal cost at Cafés, Bars, and Restaurants.
+Always tip in Hawaii when you get the check (bill).
 If charging a card they’ll ring up the meal cost, and when the receipt returns for your signature this is when you can add on the tip, or leave cash for the tip portion.
+We still tip for takeaway meals, but usually a lower 10%.
+If you grab a coffee, there’s usually a tip jar at the cash register to throw in some change.

 - $5 for half-day tours/$10 for full-day tours.
 Gratuities are expected for Guides on tours, activities and experiences.
 Tip at the end of the tour directly to the Guide, and if you have a separate Driver tip them the same amount.